Everything you need to know as a first-time student.

 If you're an online participant you're welcome to attend on-site sessions.
 You'll need to contact the course coordinator the week before to arrange this.
 We encourage as much on-site participation as possible to gain the maximum benefit from the course.

-Revision week is not compulsory, but it is highly recommended so you can become familiar with the anatomical prosections before the exam.
+Revision week is not compulsory, but it is highly recommended so you can become familiar with the anatomical prosections.
 It is especially important for remote participants who haven't had any hands-on access to the material during the course.
+During these sessions, it will also be an opportunity to discuss example GSSE questions and answers.

 Fees include a light supper including tea and coffee.